Mishismail/itunes-search-app/README.md

 API Key Handling: The app does not require API keys since it uses a publicly accessible iTunes Search API.
 If you intend to use other APIs, make sure to follow best practices for API key management.

 Deployed App
-You can access the deployed app on Heroku.
+You can access the deployed app here: https://my-itunes-search-app-f22c878270f1.herokuapp.com/

 Feel free to explore and enjoy using the iTunes Search App!